 The types and severity of symptoms of malabsorption can differ depending on the cause and underlying diseases, the person's age and medical history, and other factors.
 Symptoms can run the gamut from nonexistent, to mild, to severe.

-General symptoms of malabsorption include weakness, fatigue, weight loss, depression, and muscle wasting.
-Gastrointestinal ...more symptoms »
+General symptoms of malabsorption include weakness, fatigue, weight loss, depression, and muscle wasting. ...more symptoms »

 The treatment plan for malabsorption varies depending on the cause and underlying disease, the severity of symptoms, a person's age and medical history, and other factors.

 Treatment often involves pinpointing and replacing missing vitamins and nutrients with supplementation.
 Other medications may be needed depending on the underlying conditions.
-Medications may include ...more treatments »
+Medications may include antibiotics for ...more treatments »

 A diagnosis of malabsorption may be delayed or missed because some symptoms can be vague and may initially be attributed to another less serious condition.
 For example, gas and abdominal bloating are typical symptoms of malabsorption, but may be overlooked because it is easy to assume it is related to other factors, such as overeating.